Destruction of country houses in 20th-century Britain: Impoverished owners and a plethora of country houses

 A significant factor, which explained the seeming ease with which a British aristocrat could dispose of his ancestral seat, was the aristocratic habit of only marrying within the aristocracy and whenever possible to a sole heiress.
 This meant that by the 20th century, many owners of country houses often owned several country mansions.
 Thus it became a favoured option to select the most conveniently sited (whether for privacy or sporting reasons), easily managed, or of greatest sentimental value; fill it with the choicest art works from the other properties; and then demolish the less favoured.
 Thus, one solution not only solved any financial problems, but also removed an unwanted burden.

 The vast majority of the houses demolished were of less architectural importance than the great Baroque, Palladian and Neoclassical mansions by the notable architects.
-These smaller, but often aesthetically pleasing houses belonged to the gentry rather the aristocracy; in these cases the owners, little more than gentlemen farmers, often razed the ancestral home to save costs and thankfully moved into a smaller but more comfortable farmhouse or purpose-built new house on the estate.
+These smaller, but often aesthetically pleasing houses belonged to the gentry rather than the aristocracy; in these cases the owners, little more than gentlemen farmers, often razed the ancestral home to save costs and thankfully moved into a smaller but more comfortable farmhouse or purpose-built new house on the estate.

 Occasionally an aristocrat of the first rank did find himself in dire financial troubles.
-The severely impoverished Duke of Marlborough saved Blenheim Palace by marrying an heiress, tempted from the USA by the lure of an old title in return for vast riches.
+The severely impoverished Duke of Marlborough saved Blenheim Palace by marrying an heiress, tempted from the US by the lure of an old title in return for vast riches.
 Not all were so fortunate or seemingly eligible.
 When 2nd Duke of Buckingham found himself bankrupt in 1848, he sold the contents of Stowe House, one of Britain's grandest houses.
 It proved to be a temporary solution; his heirs, the 3rd and final Duke of Buckingham and his heirs, the Earls Temple, inherited huge financial problems until finally in 1922 anything left that was moveable, both internal and external, was auctioned off and the house sold, narrowly escaping demolition.
 It was saved by being transformed into a school.

 Less fortunate was Clumber Park, the principal home of the Dukes of Newcastle.
 Selling the Hope Diamond and other properties failed to solve the family problems, leaving no alternative but demolition of the huge, expensive-to-maintain house, which was razed to the ground in 1938, leaving the Duke without a ducal seat.
 Plans to rebuild a smaller house on the site were never executed.
 Other high-ranking members of the peerage were also forced to off-load minor estates and seats; the Duke of Northumberland retained Alnwick Castle, but sold Stanwick Park in North Yorkshire to be demolished, leaving him with four other country seats remaining.
 Likewise the Duke of Bedford kept Woburn Abbey, considerably reduced in size, after World War II, while selling other family estates and houses.
 Whatever the personal choices and reasons for the sales and demolitions, the underlying and unifying factor was almost always financial.
 This began long before the 20th century with the gradual introduction and increase of taxes on income and further tax on inherited wealth, death duties.